ITfoxtec/FoxIDs/docs/samples.md

 Sample console application (backend) showing client login with OAuth 2.0 Client Credentials Grant.
 Show how to call the [API sample](#aspnetcoreapi1sample) secured with an access token.

-### AspNetCoreApi1Sample

-Sample API showing how to secure an API with an access token and how to restrict access by a scope.

-Local development domain and port: `https://localhost:44344`

 ### BlazorBFFAspNetCoreOidcSample